Witchester/Blockmancer-games/docs/blockmancer_pixel_creator_asset_spec_ARTIST_BRIEF_v3_FOLDER_STRUCTURE.md

 | VFX Assets - Board, Combat, and Status | 29 |

 ## Detailed Artist Briefs

+> **Path note:** If the row-level `Path:` value conflicts with the canonical folder structure above, use the canonical folder structure.
+Row-level paths are retained for asset-key context and legacy compatibility.

 ## Background Assets - Boss Arenas